 - Two written references are also required for applicants who have not already been on a prior stage of the CIT Level 8 course.

 • The Referees should be people who have known you for some substantial time, who are not related to you, and who are in a position to comment objectively on your readiness for the course.

 • You will need to print two copies of the reference form.

-• References should be submitted to Helen Moylan, Block G, Department of Applied Social Studies, Cork Institute of Technology, Bishopstown, Cork by Friday 3rd May 2019.
+• References should be submitted to Dr Geraldine Sheedy, Block G, Department of Applied Social Studies, Cork Institute of Technology, Bishopstown, Cork by Friday 1st May 2020.

 Where an applicant has not completed the Bachelor of Arts (Honours) in Counselling or Psychotherapy, equivalence is assessed through the formal Recognition of Prior Learning (RPL) process used in Cork Institute of Technology.
-This involves applicants preparing a portfolio in which they would demonstrate how they have achieved the learning outcome of the modules in the BA (Honours) in Counselling and Psychotherapy as well as the two years post-qualifying supervised clinical practice.
+This involves applicants preparing a portfolio in which they would demonstrate how they have achieved the learning outcome of the modules in the BA (Honours) in Counselling and Psychotherapy.

 National Vetting Bureau

 CIT uses the National Vetting Bureau (NVB) to help assess the suitability of all applicants on this programme.
 It is important to note that participation in or completion of this programme may be affected by subsequent disclosure/discovery.
 For more information, please click here

 Depending upon the outcome of the vetting process, the Institute reserves the following rights: